"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 The loop is self-expanding.
 The longer it runs, the more evidence it accumulates, and the more totalising the conviction becomes that something about what you are is fundamentally, irreparably wrong.

-Every strategy the wound produces to protect against shame ends up generating more of it.
-The behaviours that were supposed to make the underlying defectiveness manageable become, in time, fresh evidence of it.
-The wound creates conditions whose consequences get filed, automatically, as confirmation that the original belief was right all along.
+Every strategy your nervous sytem produces to protect you against shame ends up generating more of it.
+The behaviours that were supposed to make the underlying sense of defectiveness manageable become, in time, fresh evidence of it.
+The wound generates conditions whose consequences get filed, automatically, as confirmation that the original belief was right all along.

 The loop is self-sealing for the same reason all these loops are: it prevents the experiences that would contradict the belief.
-The person never finds out that their emotional life is acceptable — because they don't show it.
-They never find out that vulnerability creates connection rather than destroying it — because vulnerability has been foreclosed.
-They never find out that being fully known is survivable — because they have never allowed it.
+You can never find out that your emotional life is acceptable — because you don't show it.
+You never find out that vulnerability creates connection rather than destroying it — because your vulnerability is never shown.
+You never find out that being fully known is survivable — because you have never allowed it.

-The predictive model keeps running the same prediction not because it is accurate, but because the behaviour it generates ensures that the contradicting evidence is never created.
+Your nervous system model keeps running on the same belief not because it is accurate, but because the behaviour it generates ensures that contradicting evidence is never created.

-And underneath all of it, the void deepens — not because the person is broken, but because the most alive part of them has been waiting, unexpressed and unwitnessed, for conditions that the wound keeps preventing from arriving.
+And underneath all of it, the void deepens — not because you're broken, but because the most alive part of you has been waiting, unexpressed and unwitnessed, for conditions that your wound keeps preventing from arriving.

 What Actually Heals The Belief